 Headline Rule 3: Leave them wanting more

-This is a great rule in posting and a great rule in life.
-Like a conversation you are having in an elevator, you need to grab your reader’s attention, but you never want to be too long-winded.
+This is an excellent rule in posting and a great rule in life.
+Like a conversation you are having in an elevator, you need to grab your reader's attention, but you never want to be too long-winded.

 You want to give away just enough in your headline to interest your reading and leave them wanting to keep reading.

 You want your headline to raise questions, not answer them.

 For example, if you are writing an article about paying off your credit cards, and you write the below-

 "How to Pay Off Your Credit Cards by Starting with the Smallest Debt and Moving to the Largest Debt"

 The reader doesn't even need to continue.
 They know how to do that.

 "How to Pay Off Your Credit Cards When you are Drowning in Debt."